 KRS 189.287 states that riders and bicycles complying with the 601 KAR 14:020 regulations are exempt from the provisions of KRS 189.040(9), KRS 189.050(1), KRS 189.050(5), and KRS 189.080 (regarding lights and horns).
 Such bicycles and riders are also exempt from municipal and other local government regulations concerning safety equipment but not method of operation."
 A number of local regulations apply to the operation of bicycles, defined in the local Traffic Code chapter on Bicycles and Motorcycles, TITLE VII, CHAPTER 74.
 This ordinance specifies more detailed usage restrictions than do state regulations.
 They are summarized here:

-- No person over 11 years old shall operate a bicycle on any sidewalk in Louisville Metro, and nobody of any age shall ride on the sidewalk downtown.
+- No person over 11 years of age or older shall operate a bicycle on any sidewalk within the geographical boundary limits of Louisville Metro, and nobody of any age shall ride on the sidewalk downtown.

 - This does NOT apply to officers of Louisville Metro Police Department, employees of Louisville Metro Emergency Medical Services, Louisville Fire and Rescue, the suburban fire protection districts, Louisville and Jefferson County Emergency Management Agency, nor to Downtown Management District Clean and Safety Team personnel, nor to private security personnel employed by hospitals located within the Downtown Form District, as long as they are acting within the scope of their official duties.

 - Children are allowed to ride as passengers as long as certain conditions are met.

 - No person shall operate a motorized vehicle on a designated bike path or bike lane.